952-444-2044

 The Problem with Ice Dams

-When ice dams form on a roof homeowners have very few safe options to remove it themselves.
-Many try to chop at the ice with hammers or axes but mechanical methods almost always result in roof damage.
-Over the years we’ve seen hundreds of roofs scarred by well-intentioned people trying to remove ice dams with tools never meant for the job.
-The most common forms of damage are cuts, bruises and perforations of the roofing material and holes punched in valley metal.
+When ice dams form on a roof, homeowners have very few safe options to remove them.
+Many try to chop at the ice with hammers or axes, but mechanical methods almost always result in roof damage.
+Over the years, we’ve seen hundreds of roofs scarred by well-intentioned people trying to remove ice dams with tools never meant for the job.
+The most common forms of damage are cuts, bruises, and perforations of the roofing material and holes punched in valley metal.

 Ice Dam on Roof